pr2database/pr2-website/content/documentation/PR2-fields.md

 * eukref_ : annotated by the Eukref project
 * pr2_ : annotated by pr2 such latitude and longitude

-## Detailed description of fields
+### Detailed description of fields
 Fields | Comment
 ---  | ---
-pr2_main_id|ID of PR2 entry in table pr2_main
 pr2_accession|PR2 specific accession number genbank_accession|Genbank accession number (without the vresion) start|Start of sequence in Genbank entry end|End of sequence in Genbank entry label|Label explaining origin of sequence
-|
  |G: genomic sequence containing a described intron (rDNA)
  |R: the previous genomic rRNA sequence, without the intron(s)
  |U: no intron described, but intron(s) may be present
  |UC: introns were detected in silico and removed from the sequence (putative rRNA)
 gene|18S_rRNA or 16S_rRNA
-organelle|nucleus, plastid, mitochondria, nucleomorph, apicoplast (left empty for cyanobacteria) species|Assigned species - rank 8 chimera|= 1, the sequence is chimeric chimera_remark|Comment on reason why the sequence was mentionned as chimeric reference_sequence|= 1, this is a reference sequence that can be used for example for alignements added_version|PR2 version when sequence was added removed_version|PR2 version when sequence was removed edited_version|PR2 version when sequence assignation was edited edited_by|Who edited the assignation edited_remark|Remark concerning the assignation remark|Remark concerning  the sequence taxo_id|ID of the species in table pr2_taxonomy kingdom|rank 1 supergroup|rank 2 division|rank 3 class|rank 4 order|rank 5 family|rank 6 genus|rank 7
+organelle|nucleus, plastid, mitochondria, nucleomorph, apicoplast (left empty for cyanobacteria) reference_sequence|= 1, this is a reference sequence that can be used for example for alignements added_version|PR2 version when sequence was added remark|Remark concerning  the sequence domain|rank 1 supergroup|rank 2 division|rank 3 subdivision| rank 4 class|rank 5
-taxon_trophic_mode|e.g. symbiotic
+order|rank 6
+family|rank 7
+genus|rank 8
+species|Assigned species - rank 9
-taxo_edited_version|PR2 version when taxonomy path was edited taxo_edited_by|Who edited the taxonomy path taxo_removed_version|PR2 version when species and taxonomy path was removed taxo_remark|Remark concerning  the taxonomy reference|Reference in the litterature concerning  the taxonomy seq_id|ID of the sequence in table pr2_sequence sequence|Sequence sequence_length|Length of sequence ambiguities|Number of ambiguities sequence_hash|Hash value of sequence pr2_metadata_id|ID of metadata in table pr2_metadata gb_date|Genbank: Date gb_locus|Genbank: Locus gb_definition|Genbank: Definition
+reference|Reference in the litterature concerning  the taxonomy sequence|Sequence sequence_length|Length of sequence ambiguities|Number of ambiguities sequence_hash|Hash value of sequence gb_date|Genbank: Date gb_locus|Genbank: Locus
+gb_definition|Genbank: Definition